 To Use Apple Pay Mobile Wallet on an iPhone6

-- If you don’t have Passport setup, add the credit or debit card from your iTunes account to Passbook by simply entering the card security code.
+- If you don’t have Passbook setup, add the credit or debit card from your iTunes account to Passbook by simply entering the card security code.

 - Add a new card, use your iSight camera to instantly capture your card information or simply type it in manually.